NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: NeuronsGym

 \subsubsection{Arena}

-The layout of the arena in the simulator is borrowed from the RMUA.
-The arena is a $5 m \times 8 m$ rectangular area with two height obstacles, $10 cm$ and $20 cm$.
-The $20 cm$ height obstacles can block both the camera field of view and the LiDAR field of view, while the $10 cm$ height obstacle can only block the LiDAR field of view.
-Around the obstacles, we arrange some visual tags for providing richer visual features to the agents.
-In addition, we place 5 blocks with a height of $20 cm$ and a width of $10 cm$ in the field as the goals to be activated.
-Around the blocks, we paste 5 letters from A to E.
+{ The arena is a $5 m \times 8 m$ rectangular area with several obstacles.
+These obstacls have different heights, 10 $cm$ and 20 $cm$ respectively.
+The 20 $cm$ height obstacles can block both the camera field of view and the LiDAR field of view, while the 10 $cm$ height obstacle can only block the LiDAR field of view.
+Around the obstacles, we arrange some visual tags to provide richer visual features to the robot.
+In addition, we place 5 blocks with a height of 20 $cm$ and a width of 10 $cm$ in the field as the goals to be activated.
+Around the blocks, we paste 5 letters from A to E. The difference between obstacles and blocks is that the position of obstacles is fixed and unchanging, while the position of blocks varies in each trail and may be changed by robots. }